 In 2012 she became the station's Olympic Games Reporter and she provided a weekly Movie Review on The Drivetime Show and was also involved with The Cool FM bus conducting Media Workshops for young people keen to pursue careers in the business as well as provided voiceovers for TV advertisements.

-Mairead worked for Cool FM until 2014 and is now a radio presenter on BBC Radio Ulster in Northern Ireland.
+Mairead worked for Cool FM until 2014, followed by BBC Radio Ulster in Northern Ireland and BBC Radio 1Xtra.

 Sammy Nutt is a London-based director, working in prime-time broadcast television, film, music promo and documentary.
 With talent such as Ed Sheeran, Harry Styles, Simon Cowell, Ariana Grande and Paula Malcomson.
 Clients include: BBC, ITV, MTV, Sony Music, Universal Music, Budweiser, Cadbury and Vans.